Bright-Computing/cluster-sync/README.md

 # cluster-sync

-ckuster-sync is a tool to replicate a single "master" Bright cluster to one or more "replica" clusters.
+cluster-sync is a tool to replicate a single "master" Bright cluster to one or more "replica" clusters.
 This solution does not replicate all the objects defined in CMDaemon, Instead,  you control what gets replicated through a synchronization definition file.
 It can be extended to replicate many additional cluster object types (including multiples of each type) to as many remote cluster as you desire.

 # Download and install the distribution